 The top level objectives are:

-Prevent collisions with other spacecraft, orbital debris, and other Cislunar space crossing objects.
+Tracking to project and prevent collisions with other spacecraft, orbital debris, and other Cislunar space crossing objects.

-Assist in navigation to intended destinations, including docking in space
+Assist in autonomous navigation to intended destinations, including docking in space

 A Potential Solution:

 The ability of a spacecraft to obtain a near real-time navigation fix which can be readily correlated with other traffic analogous to terrestrial maritime and aviation applications requires in-space aids to navigation.